 Certificate of Occupancy

-Prior to issuing the Certificate of Occupancy, a building inspector has probably checked the construction project several times during the project.
-Even so, the Certificate of Occupancy is not a guarantee from the Department of Buildings that the building is perfect.
-The inspection is limited to areas that could be examined during the building inspector's inspection.
+Prior to issuing the Certificate of Occupancy, a municipal building inspector has probably checked the construction project several times during the project.
+Even so, the Certificate of Occupancy is not a guarantee that the building is perfect.
+The inspection is limited to areas that could be examined during the building inspector's visit.
 The Certificate of Occupancy gives you some assurance that the building complied with applicable codes and regulations at the time of construction.

-Building Code Violations and
+Building Codes and

 Personal Injury Accidents